nasa/openmct/API.md

 ### Time Systems and Bounds
 #### Defining and Registering Time Systems
-A Time System gives meaning to the time values returned from the Time API.
-Absent a time system, time bounds are simply numbers.
-Time Systems are simply objects that provide some information about the current time reference frame.
-An example of defining and registering a new time system is given below.
+The time bounds of an Open MCT application are defined as numbers, and a Time System gives meaning and context to these numbers so that they can be correctly interpreted.
+Time Systems are javscript objects that provide some information about the current time reference frame.
+An example of defining and registering a new time system is given below:

 ``` javascript
 openmct.time.addTimeSystem({